IdiosyncraticDragon/WMT_data/README.md

 - (similar to the data) Stephan Peitz, Joern Wuebker, Markus Freitag, and Hermann Ney.
 The rwth aachen german-english machine translation system for wmt 2014.
 In Proceedings of the Ninth Workshop on Statistical Machine Translation, 2014.
 - (similar to the data) Tao Lei, Yu Zhang: Training RNNs as Fast as CNNs.
 CoRR abs/1709.02755 (2017)

+### WMT 2015 English to German
+> WMT 2014 English to German data had updated the data of News Commentary v10

+The data is provided at:https://s3.amazonaws.com/opennmt-trainingdata/wmt15-de-en.tgz The data is used in this tutorial for OpenNMT: http://forum.opennmt.net/t/training-english-german-wmt15-nmt-engine/29